domoslabs/AppQualityMetricID/draft-teigen-ippm-app-quality-metric-reqs.md

 RPM is understandable to end-users.

 ## Quality Attenuation
 Quality Attenuation is a network performance metric that combines latency and packet loss into a single variable {{TR-452.1}}.

-Quality Attenuation relates to user-observable outcomes in the sense that user-observable outcomes can be measured using the Quality Attenuation metric directly, or the quality attenuation value describing the time-to-completion of a user-observable outcome can be computed if we know the quality attenuation of each sub-goal required to reach the desired outcome.
+Quality Attenuation relates to user-observable outcomes in the sense that user-observable outcomes can be measured using the Quality Attenuation metric directly, or the quality attenuation value describing the time-to-completion of a user-observable outcome can be computed if we know the quality attenuation of each sub-goal required to reach the desired outcome {{Haeri22}}.

 Quality Attenuation is composable because convolution of quality attenuation values allow us to compute the time it takes to reach specific outcomes given the quality attenuation of each sub-goal {{Haeri22}}.